Contact inhibition: Role in cancer

-Furthermore, it has been shown that cell-cell adhesion formation not only restricts growth and proliferation by imposing physical constraints such as cell area, but also by triggering signaling pathways that downregulate proliferation.
+Furthermore, it has been shown that cell-cell adhesion formation not only restricts growth and proliferation by imposing physical constraints such as cell area but also by triggering signaling pathways that downregulate proliferation.
 One such pathway is the Hippo-YAP signaling pathway, which is largely responsible for inhibiting cell growth in mammals.
 This pathway consists primarily of a phosphorylation cascade involving serine kinases and is mediated by regulatory proteins, which regulate cell growth by binding to growth-controlling genes.
-The serine/threonine kinase Hippo (Mst1/Mst2 encoded by the STK4 and STK3 genes respectively in mammals) activates a secondary kinase (Lats1/Lats2), which phosphorylates YAP, a transcriptional activator of growth genes.
+The serine/threonine kinase Hippo (Mst1/Mst2, encoded by the STK4 and STK3 genes, respectively, in mammals) activates a secondary kinase (Lats1/Lats2), which phosphorylates YAP, a transcriptional activator of growth genes.
 The phosphorylation of YAP serves to export it from the nucleus and prevent it from activating growth-promoting genes; this is how the Hippo-YAP pathway inhibits cell growth.
 More importantly, the Hippo-YAP pathway uses upstream elements to act in response to cell-cell contact and controls density-dependent inhibition of proliferation.
 For example, cadherins are transmembrane proteins that form cellular junctions via homophilic binding and thus act as detectors for cell-cell contact.
-Cadherin-mediated activation of the inhibitory pathway involves the transmembrane E-cadherin forming a homophilic bond in order to activate α- and β-catenin, which then stimulate downstream components of the Hippo-YAP pathway to ultimately downregulate cell growth.
+Cadherin-mediated activation of the inhibitory pathway involves the transmembrane E-cadherin forming a homophilic bond to activate α- and β-catenin, which then stimulate downstream components of the Hippo-YAP pathway to ultimately downregulate cell growth.
 This is consistent with the finding that E-cadherin overexpression hinders metastasis and tumorigenesis.
-Because YAP is shown to be associated with mitogenic growth factor signaling and thus cell proliferation, it is likely that future studies will focus on the Hippo-YAP pathway's role in cancer cells.
+Because YAP is shown to be associated with mitogenic growth factor signaling and thus cell proliferation, future studies will likely focus on the Hippo-YAP pathway's role in cancer cells.

 However, it is important to note that contact-inhibited cells undergo cell cycle arrest, but do not senesce.
-In fact, it has been shown that contact-inhibited cells resume normal proliferation and mitogen signaling upon being replated in a less confluent culture.
+It has been shown that contact-inhibited cells resume normal proliferation and mitogen signaling upon being replated in a less confluent culture.
 Thus, contact inhibition of proliferation may be viewed as a reversible form of cell cycle arrest.
 Furthermore, to transition from cell cycle arrest to senescence, contact-inhibited cells must activate growth-activating pathways such as mTOR.
 Once cells in high-density cultures become confluent enough such that the cell area falls below a critical value, the adhesion formations trigger pathways that downregulate mitogen signaling and cell proliferation.
-The growth-promoting mTOR pathway is therefore inhibited, and consequently the contact-inhibited cells cannot transition from cell cycle arrest to senescence.
+The growth-promoting mTOR pathway is therefore inhibited, and consequently, the contact-inhibited cells cannot transition from cell cycle arrest to senescence.
 This has crucial implications in cancer therapy; even though cancer cells are not contact-inhibited, confluent cancer cell cultures still suppress their senescence machinery.
-Therefore, this may be a plausible explanation why senescence-inducing cancer therapy drugs are ineffective.
+Therefore, this may be a plausible explanation for why senescence-inducing cancer therapy drugs are ineffective.